-- A. This class is open to amateur riders 18-34 (horse show age) who are current PCHA members as well as their trainer. - B. The class is to be held over a class of at least 8 fences which are not to exceed 3'3" in height.
+- A. This class is open to amateur riders 18-34 (horse show age) who are current PCHA members as well as their trainer. - B. The class is to be held over a class of at least 8 fences 3' tp 3'3" in height.
 One combination and at least 2 changes of direction must be included in the course.
-Two (2) or more tests USEF 1-18 (see exceptions) will be part of the original course.
-Competitors will not be asked to mount, dismount or jump without stirrups.
-Riders will not be asked to change horses. - C. Conventional equipment recommended.
+Two (2) or more tests (USEF 1-15) (see exceptions) will be part of the original course. - C. Conventional equipment recommended.
 Unconventional equipment penalized at judge's discretion. - D. Riders may qualify by achieving the necessary twelve (12) points or by winning a class of five (5) or more entries.
 Qualified riders may continue to compete in the qualifying classes until the Final.
 Three (3) riders must complete the course for the class to count. - E. If there are less than three (3) entries in either PCHA Adult Horsemanship 35 & Over or PCHA Horsemanship 14 & Under, the classes may be combined.
-When these classes are combined, they must be run under Adult Horsemanship specs, i.e., USEF tests 1-16 will be part of the original course, except that a combined class, riders must not be asked to mount, dismount, jump without stirrups or change horses.